ingus-t/SmogDetection-1/README.md

 ___
 # Part 4: Web app

-This repository contains all the deployment code for our model: [https://github.com/lalwaniabhi/fastai-v3](https://github.com/lalwaniabhi/fastai-v3)
+This repository contains all the deployment code for our model: [https://github.com/lalwaniabhi/fastai-v3](https://github.com/lalwaniabhi/fastai-v3).
-Model is deployed at [smog4000.onrender.com](smog4000.onrender.com)
+Model is deployed and availabe at this address: [https://smog4000.onrender.com](https://smog4000.onrender.com)

 ## Architecture